jtwb/isocode/README.md

 Port the [connect](https://github.com/jtwb/connect-isocode) wrapper to your platform.
 See [Wrapper design](https://github.com/jtwb/isocode/wiki/Wrappers#Design).

-## ≅ Demo
+## ≅ Live Demo

 With Isocode disabled, the page requires Javascript.

 http://isocode-demo.odessa-labs.com/?bypass-isocode=1

-With Isocode, the data is available without Javascript.
+Otherwise, the data is available without Javascript thanks to **Isocode**.

 http://isocode-demo.odessa-labs.com/

+Try viewing the demo pages with javascript disabled in your browser.

 The server is running a [connect-isocode test Express application](https://github.com/jtwb/connect-isocode/tree/master/test/cats), using the Isocode middleware.
 It serves the BackboneJS application from https://github.com/davidsulc/backbone.marionette-collection-example, which is based on https://github.com/ddellacosta/backbone.js-examples/tree/master/collections3.